SirEnder125/Untitled-ACNL-Plugin/README.md

 # Untitled-ACNL-Plugin
-Some random plugin for some random game.
+A CTPRF plugin for ACNL.

+A better one exists [here](https://github.com/RedShyGuy/Vapecord-ACNL-Plugin/releases).